-It’s no secret qualitative and quantitative research are highly complementary to each other and, together, provide a more comprehensive picture of the issues at hand than either type of research on its own.
+It’s no secret qualitative and quantitative market research are highly complementary to each other and, together, provide a more comprehensive picture of the issues at hand than either type of research on its own.
 While this is true, in general, it’s also very true for combining quantitative research specifically with online qualitative.

 You can conduct online qualitative in a variety of formats including asynchronous discussions, real-time focus groups or one-on-one interviews, digital diaries, and mobile engagements.
 Marrying quantitative with these techniques can provide both the richness of the “whys,” along with the measurement to provide reliable data to enable well-informed decision making.